- Height: 14.8 mm

 But, once you’ve got it strapped on, it’s a lot of fun to use.
-And most tech-savvy kids will be able to work out everything you can do with it in under a minute.
+And most tech-savvy kids will be able to work out everything you can do with it in a few minutes.

 Vodafone’s Neo smartwatch is packed full of features that will definitely appeal to both parents and kids.
 From GPS tracking and messaging to the ability to make and receive calls, it really is a lot more than a novelty gift.